DigitalCommons/open-data-and-maps/data/docs/README.md

 2. In the terminal window, run the command `xcode-select --install`
 3. In the windows that pops up, click **Install**, and agree to the _Terms of Service_.

-macOS is Unix based so its cli works a lot like Linux.
+macOS is Unix based so it's similar to Linux.
 It doesn't, however, come with a package manager.
 There are two popular options, [Homebrew](https://brew.sh/) and [MacPorts](https://www.macports.org/).
 Both are great and will do what you need but what you use will come down to personal preference.
 Personally I chose Homebrew due to its ease of use.

 To install Homebrew, run the command
 `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`